Team Role Inventories: Star Roles Model

 The Star Roles Model is used by organisations to describe the positions managers and mentors adopt when guiding direct-reports and mentees.
 The concept builds on the Group Roles model developed by Benne & Sheats in 1948, taking a short-cut route to describing preferences when guiding others.
 Similarly, the Roles Model follows the Mintzberg 10 management positions – drawing in the most relevant elements when considering the mentoring relationship in detail.

-Myers–Briggs Type Indicator

-The Myers–Briggs Type Indicator is a theoretical model of a person's preferences and how people perceive the world around them and make decisions.